 NOAA Weather (KFMH): 7-Day Forecast Latitude 41.64°N; Longitude -70.62°W

 The WINDFALL crew would like to thank the friends and family who hosted us on this epic adventure.
 We would also like to thank Palmetto Bluff, South Carolina Yacht Club, Hogan's Marina, Savannah Yacht Club and Moss Creek Marina for helping us launch, demonstrate and haul.
-We had a wonderful time and look forward to doing it again!
-Hopefully we will be expanding to include Beaufort and Charleston, SC on our next trip south.

 A Brief History